DarknetTools/PgpAssistant/README.md

 ## Step 3) Copy the DTPA code to your computer
-Copy the code in the pgpassistant.sh file above to a file called phpassistant.sh to the DarknetTools folder you just created in step 2.
+Copy the code in the pgpassistant.sh file above to a file called phpassistant.sh in the DarknetTools folder you just created in step 2.

 ## Step 4) Make the pgpassistant.sh file executable.